-7. Trans Tasman Course
+9. Trans Tasman Course

-7.1 The rules of the Trans Tasman Course are governed by the Australian Sheepdog Workers Association.
+9.1 The rules of the Trans Tasman Course are governed by the Australian Sheepdog Workers Association and a copy may be found on their web site.

-7.2 Dog of the Year points will be awarded to competitions where this course is used.
+9.2 Dog of the Year points will be awarded to competitions where this course is used (with no restrictions), even if an arena or Supreme trial is run at the same venue.